NUA welcomes candidates from all backgrounds. Financial support is available for students who need extra help.

 The University’s Access Agreement sets out our commitments to ensure fair access and student success for students from under-represented backgrounds, through outreach work, financial and other kinds of student support.

-Students who started at NUA in earlier years can access the relevant access agreement for themselves here.
+Students who started at NUA in earlier years can read the relevant access agreement online.